Somanshu-Mahajan/frontend-is-not-my-forte/README.md

+# Frontend Is Not My Forte
+A handpicked collection of **free CSS, UI, and frontend design tools** — patterns, gradients, animations, icons, layouts, and more.

 ## Disclaimer
 This repository is a curated list of links to third-party tools and resources.
 I do not own or maintain any of the linked websites, apps, or services.